AI visibility reporting for agencies.

 How often should AI visibility be reported to clients?

-Monthly for the client-facing report, backed by more frequent tracking underneath.
-AI answers vary by phrasing, session and over time, so the underlying measurement needs to run often enough — typically weekly — to smooth out noise and show a real trend.
-The client sees a clean monthly movement; you work from the weekly data behind it.
+Monthly for the client-facing report, backed by daily tracking underneath.
+AI answers vary by phrasing, session and over time, so the underlying measurement needs to run often enough to smooth out noise and show a real trend.
+The client sees a clean monthly movement; you work from the daily data behind it.

 How do agencies track AI visibility for many clients?

-By automating it, because doing it by hand across many clients, phrasings and models is unmanageable.
-Reputably runs buyer-style questions against the live ChatGPT, Gemini and Claude models per client, tracks who's named ahead of them and how it trends, and does it inside a white-label workspace, so an agency can report AI visibility for a whole roster from one login and deliver it in its own branding.
+By automating it, because doing it by hand across many clients, prompts and models is unmanageable.
+Reputably runs buyer-style questions against ChatGPT, Gemini and Claude per client, records visibility, sentiment, position, competitors, cited sources and disclosed retrieval activity, and can connect the result to AI traffic inside a white-label workspace.

 Related guides.

-Facts checked July 2026.
+Facts checked 11 August 2026.
 ChatGPT, Gemini and Claude are trademarks of their respective owners; Reputably is not affiliated with or endorsed by them.
-AI answers vary by phrasing, session and over time — descriptions here reflect how generative recommendation works by design.
+Retrieval evidence varies by model and run; absent disclosure does not mean no retrieval occurred.

 Someone is asking for a recommendation right now.
 Make sure it's you.